-- 321. The CRA 8 fishery is the largest mainland fishery geographically.
+- 275. The CRA 8 fishery is the largest mainland fishery geographically.
 The region extends from Long Point south to Stewart Island and the Snares, the islands and coastline of Foveaux Strait, and then northwards along the Fiordland coastline to Bruce Bay.
-The CRA 8 fishery is included with CRA 7 in the NSS assessment and management procedure analysis. - 322.
-The MLS for commercial catch incorporates a 54 mm TW for male lobsters and 57 mm TW for females.
-The equivalent measures for amateur catch is 54 mm TW for male lobsters and 60 mm TW for females. - 323.
-The CRA 8 Management Committee Inc is the commercial stakeholder organisation for the fishery.
-The Association employs a Chief Executive.
-The Association has funded an extensive Voluntary Logbook programme until 1998 when the Logbook programme was incorporated as a Fisheries Required Service.
-The Association also contracts to the NZ RLIC to provide intensive catch sampling and lobster tag and release as part of the Fisheries Research Services contract to the Ministry of Fisheries. - 324.
-The CRA 8 Industry has developed and implemented codes of practice in relation to use and disposal of fishing gear and refuse, and as a founding member of the Guardians of

-Fiordland Fisheries, has contributed to an extensive code of practice for the waters adjacent to the World Heritage area.

-- There are 110 CRA 8 quota share owners.
+The CRA 8 fishery is included with CRA 7 in the NSS assessment and management procedure analysis. - There are 104 CRA 8 quota share owners.
 In the 2004/05 season there were 61 commercial vessels reporting CRA 8 landings.
 The CRA 8 fleet operates in the most remote coastal areas of South Westland and Fiordland.
 The estimated value of the landed catch is \$18.1 million (based on average port price paid to fishermen).
+The industry supplies processing and export operations in Te Anau, Riverton, Stewart Island, Invercargill, Bluff, Christchurch, and Wellington. - 277.
+The CRA 8 Management Committee Inc. is the commercial stakeholder organisation for the fishery.
+The Association employs a Chief Executive.
+The Association has funded an extensive Voluntary Logbook programme until 1998 when the Logbook programme was incorporated as a Fisheries Required Service.
+The Association also contracts to the NZ RLIC to provide intensive catch sampling and lobster tag and release as part of the Fisheries Research Services contract to the Ministry of Fisheries.

-The industry supplies processing and export operations in Te Anau, Riverton, Stewart Island, Invercargill, Bluff, Christchurch, and Wellington. - Amateur catch is estimated at 16 tonnes (MFish 1996).
-The preferred methods for amateur fishing are potting and diving with UBA. - 327.
-The estimates of customary harvest in CRA 8 are significantly lower than the allowance in the current TAC. - 328.
-A TAC of 690.4 tonnes was set for the 2004/05 fishing year.
+- The CRA 8 Industry has developed and implemented codes of practice in relation to use and disposal of fishing gear and refuse, and as a founding member of the Guardians of Fiordland Fisheries, has contributed to an extensive code of practice for the waters adjacent to the World Heritage area. - Amateur catch is estimated at 16 tonnes (MFish 1996).
+The preferred methods for amateur fishing are potting and diving with UBA. - 280.
+The estimates of customary harvest in CRA 8 are significantly lower than the allowance in the current TAC. - 281.
+A TAC of 842.2 tonnes was set for the 2006/07 fishing year.
 A total of 29 tonnes was set aside for amateur catch and 30 tonnes was provided for customary catch.
-The TACC was set at 603.4 tonnes.
+The TACC was set at 755.2 tonnes.
 The TAC adjustment was undertaken in response to the triggering of the NSS decision rule.
-A further TAC increase in proposed for April 2006.

 - The CRA 9 fishery is geographically large but has the smallest TACC of any region (with the exception of CRA 10).
 The fishery extends from north of Bruce Bay to the Kaipara Harbour but commercial lobster fishing is constrained to the north-west coast of the South Island and the area between Patea and Kawhia, in particular the Taranaki coastline.
-No TAC has been set for this fishery and the 47 tonnes TACC has remained unchanged since 1992. - 330.
-There are 18 CRA 9 quota share owners.
+No TAC has been set for this fishery and the 47 tonnes TACC has remained unchanged since 1992. - There are 16 CRA 9 quota share owners.
 In the 2003/04 season 9 commercial vessels reported CRA 9 landings.
 The estimated value of the landed catch is \$1.4 million (based on average port price paid to fishermen).
-The industry supplies processing and export operations in Marlborough, Nelson, New Plymouth, Wellington and Auckland. - 331.
-The CRA 9 Industry Association Inc. is the representative organisation of the commercial interests in the fishery.
+The industry supplies processing and export operations in Marlborough, Nelson, New Plymouth, Wellington and Auckland. - The CRA 9 Industry Association Inc. is the representative organisation of the commercial interests in the fishery.
 The Association has initiated a Voluntary Logbook programme but the project has limited potential because of the relatively short commercial season and the small number of vessels in the fleet.
-The Association has contracted a regional liaison officer to co-ordinate tag recapture reporting and supervise the use of Vessel Logbooks by commercial operators. - 332.
+The Association has contracted a regional liaison officer to co-ordinate tag recapture reporting and supervise the use of Vessel Logbooks by commercial operators. - 285.
 There are no estimates of amateur or customary catch for the CRA 9 fishery.